JuanDeAguero/Flow/README.md

         Modules = { Conv1, Conv2, Linear1, Linear2 };
     }

-    // Forward pass for the network.
+    // Forward pass for the network
-    // Calls submodules and uses other operations that don't store parameters.
-    NARRAY Forward(NARRAY arr) override {
+    // Calls submodules and uses other operations that don't store parameters NARRAY Forward(NARRAY arr) override {
         NARRAY a1 = Flow::Unsqueeze(arr, 1);
         NARRAY a2 = Flow::ReLU(MaxPool2d(Conv1->Forward(a1), { 2, 2 }));